ipfs/ipfs-blog/src/_blog/shipyard-2024.md

 Libp2p underpins all the above projects and is the bedrock of the entire IPFS stack.

-Beyond the work mentioned earlier on transports, we've also been working on a number of improvements and specs to libp2p that support the above projects indirectly:
+Beyond the work mentioned earlier on transports, we've also been working on numerous improvements and specs to libp2p that support the above projects.
+Check out the [js-libp2p Roadmap](https://github.com/libp2p/js-libp2p/blob/main/ROADMAP.md) for more details.

 ### AutoNAT v2